Steve Soper

 Steven Soper (born 27 September 1951) is a British racing driver.

-He raced in major sports car and touring car categories in the 1980s and 1990s.
+Soper raced in major sports car and touring car categories in the 1980s and 1990s.
 He was Japanese Touring Car Champion in 1995, and also won the 24 Hours Nürburgring in 1987, the 24 Hours of Spa in 1992 and 1995 and the Guia Race in 1997.
 He achieved many of his successes through his longest association, with BMW, and is widely regarded as one of the best Touring car racers of all time.

 Career

-Across just over two decades Soper won three major races: the 24 Hours Nürburgring in 1987, the 24 Hours of Spa in 1995 and the Guia Race in 1997.
+Across just over two decades, Soper won three major races: the 24 Hours Nürburgring in 1987, the 24 Hours of Spa in 1995 and the Guia Race in 1997.

 Soper driving for BMW at Donington Park during the 1993 TOCA Shootout.

 One-Make Racing

 Soper was successful in one make series, notably winning the inaugural MG Metro Challenge in 1981.

 Touring Car Racing

 Soper made his British Saloon Car Championship debut in 1982 in an Austin Metro.
 His talent was spotted by Tom Walkinshaw and he joined TWR in 1983.
 He won the championship in his first season with the works Austin Rover team but rival Frank Sytner protested the TWR team and his Rover Vitesse was later deemed illegal due to an issue with the engine installation.
 TWR was disqualified and the title was awarded to Andy Rouse.
 He later joined Eggenberger Motorsport and finished as runner-up in the series in 1988 in a Ford Sierra RS500 Cosworth, enjoying many on-track battles with Andy Rouse in the process.

 Soper driving for Peugeot during the 2001 British Touring Car Championship season.

-Soper challenged for the title in 1991, finishing 4th and in 1993, finishing as runner up behind teammate Joachim Winkelhock for BMW.
+Soper challenged for the title in 1991, finishing fourth and in 1993, finishing as runner up behind teammate Joachim Winkelhock for BMW.
 Soper had led the championship for most of the season but a run of bad luck towards the end of the year damaged his title challenge.
 During the season finale of the 1992 championship, Soper was involved in the infamous collision with John Cleland, which cost Cleland the title and famously led him to label Soper 'an animal'.
 1995 saw Soper race in the Japanese Super Touring championship for Schnitzer BMW, winning the championship outright that year.